freqzas/freqzas/README.md

 - 👋 Hi, I’m @Aspero
 - 👀 I’m interested in Web development, Web design, Data science.
 Scripting
-- 🌱 I’m currently learning, NEXT.js and AI
+- 🌱 I’m currently learning, Python,ThreeJS,Laravel
 - 💞️ I’m looking to collaborate on creating a business
-- 📫 How to reach me DM
+- 📫 How to reach me : ldvarzeckas@gmail.com

 <!---
 freqzas/freqzas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.